The Territory check-in app

 In line with Chief Health Officer Directions, a range of businesses, organisations, community groups and venues are required to collect customer contact details along with the date and time they attended the venue or premises.

-Register Your Business to use The Territory Check In App
+The Territory Check In App

 For businesses that do not currently have a COVID-19 Safety Plan you can complete your plan online.